Rectus abdominis muscle

 The rectus abdominis muscle is contained in the rectus sheath, which consists of the aponeuroses of the lateral abdominal muscles.
-The outer, most lateral line, defining the rectus is the linea semilunaris.
-Bands of connective tissue traverse the rectus abdominis, separating it into distinct muscle bellies.
-In the abdomens of people with low body fat, these muscle bellies can be viewed externally.
-They can appear in sets of as few as two to as many as twelve, although, six is the most common.
+Each rectus abdominus is traversed by bands of connective tissue called the tendinous intersections, which interrupt it into distinct muscle bellies.

 Structure

 The rectus abdominis is a very long flat muscle, which extends along the whole length of the front of the abdomen, and is separated from its fellow of the opposite side by the linea alba.
 Tendinous intersections (intersectiones tendineae) further subdivide each rectus abdominis muscle into a series of smaller muscle bellies.
 Tensing of the rectus abdominis causes the muscle to expand between each tendinous intersection.

 The upper portion, attached principally to the cartilage of the fifth rib, usually has some fibers of insertion into the anterior extremity of the rib itself.

 Size

-It is typically around 10 mm thick., although, some athletes can have a rectus up to 20 mm thick.
+It is typically around 10 mm thick, although, some athletes can have a rectus up to 20 mm thick.

-Typical volume is around 300 cm³ in non-active individuals and 500 cm³ in athletes.
+Typical volume is around 300 cm3 in non-active individuals and 500 cm3 in athletes.